Noach: In critical analysis

+Ronald Hendel contrasted the differing conceptions of reality, God, and humans in the Jahwist and the Priestly sources.
+Hendel observed that in the Jahwist's account, God is subject to strong emotions like regret, wrath, compassion, and delight, while in the Priestly source, God is more transcendental and lacks emotion or regret.
+Hendel characterized the Priestly source as less anthropocentric and its concept of God as less anthropomorphic than the Jahwist's.

 Gary Rendsburg, however, notes that the Flood story has many similarities with the Epic of Gilgamesh.
 He argues that several sources would be unlikely to track these plot elements from the Epic of Gilgamesh independently.
 Thus, Rendsburg argues that the Flood story was composed as a unified whole.

 Commandments

 Maimonides cited the parashah for one positive commandment: